Who is Grace Bailey?

 To sum up: I’m a lineal drawer who doubted her ability, which negated its potential, who lived in a regional area with no networks or encouragement, who pursued what academia seemed to say was the right path (that of galleries and exhibitions) and who eventually realized that that path wasn’t for me.

-So I’d learned early on that I could draw, but what was I to do with it?
+As I explained earlier, I doubted my artistic abilities for many years.
+I had very real doubts that I actually had any real talent and it undermined so much of what I did or aspired to do.
+It also brought a lot of insecurity.
+I’d learned early on that I could draw, but what was I to do with it?
 I didn’t see art as a viable career option; it was just something that I happened to be good at so it remained a hobby for many years.
-I certainly didn’t see it as a means to a living or as having God purpose.
+I certainly didn’t see it as a means to a living or as having a God-purpose.
 In fact, I didn’t even consider a career as an artist for over a decade after I left school.

-As I said before, I’d done lots of courses including seven years tertiary study, but very little of that had taught skills.
+This involves the need for a lot of study but in methods that advance your skills, not just teach you to pontificate about other artists.
+As I said before, I’d done lots of courses including seven years of tertiary study, but very little of that had taught skills.
 Much of the learning in tertiary institutions in Australia at least revolves around what I call ‘experiential’ learning.
 In other words, self-exploration of the methods and materials with very little grounding in academic learning or demonstration.
 In such classes, students are given the task and the materials and virtually told to ‘play’ and see what eventuates.
 I’ve been in lots of classes where life drawing consisted of contour drawing, mark-making using various implements and a variety of other ‘experiential’ learning methods rather than demonstration and instruction about anatomy or tone or much else!

 I studied ceramics at university shortly after I left school as I saw it as a way to make that living.
 Pottery was very popular and seemed to sell well.
 I was young and hopeful and poured my heart into it, completing the qualification with the intention of setting up a commercial pottery.
 This is where one of those life-changing moments happened.